Preserving fertility before transition

 When to consider fertility preservation

-Many transgender people are interested in becoming parents, which may include a desire to have a genetically related child (a biological child).
-Gender-affirming medical treatment, in particular surgery and hormonal treatments, may harm one’s current and future fertility.
-For this reason, prior to undergoing gender-affirming treatment that might include genital reconstructive surgery, individuals should be fully aware of, and counselled about, fertility preservation methods.
+Many transgender people are interested in becoming parents and may desire the experience of carrying a pregnancy or having a genetically related (biological) child.
+Gender-affirming medical treatment — in particular surgery and hormonal treatments — may harm one’s current and future fertility.
+For this reason, prior to undergoing gender-affirming treatment that might include genital reconstructive surgery, individuals should be fully aware of and counseled on fertility preservation options.
+The World Professional Association for Transgender Health (WPATH) Standards of Care recommends that fertility preservation be discussed with all patients prior to undergoing transition.ii

 Fertility preservation in transgender women